-You need to declare within the application that you intend to perform a screening that involves their financial and employment history, as well as an inquiry into their criminal record.
+You need to declare within the application that you intend to perform a tenant screening that involves their financial and employment history, as well as an inquiry into their criminal record.
 State that by signing, the applicant consents.
 You’re allowed to retrieve this information – you just need consent in the form of the signed application.

 Within the application, ask questions about employment history, their current income, what their expenses are, and who they’ve rented from previously.
 Ask for references, including those of current and former employers and landlords.